 See what we did there.

-Breaking the South’s strong hold on this list is South Dakota — the third cheapest state in the union.
+Breaking the South’s strong hold on this list is South Dakota — the fifth cheapest state in the union.

 While food and necessities aren’t as cheap as the first two state on the list, South Dakota has a big advantage over them: